yitzuliu/DQN-Experience-Replay-Fixed-Target-Network-Ice-Hockey/dqn_checklist.md

 - [✓] Understand the game dynamics (controlling players, scoring goals)
 - [✓] Consider preprocessing game frames (grayscale conversion, resizing, normalization)
 - [✓] Account for sparse rewards (goals are infrequent)
-- [ ] Consider using reward shaping if training is slow (可選，如需要可實現)
+- [ ] Consider using reward shaping if training is slow (optional, can be implemented if needed)

 ## Suggested Project Files
 - [✓] `main.py` - Main script to run the training process